-- (a) Recognizing that there are times when an expedited arbitration may be desirable, the parties agree that the following process may be used as a substitute for the formal Grievance Procedure outlined in Article 19 of the Collective Agreement. - 1) The process can only be used by mutual agreement between the parties who are signatory to this Collective Agreement.
-(UNIFOR and H.I.R.) - 2) The outcome will be binding on both parties. - 3) The cost will be shared equally by the parties. - 4) The procedure cannot be used should an application for a Settlement Officer, under Section 87 of the Labour Relations Code, have been made by either party. - 5) No legal counsel will be used by either party.
+- (a) Recognizing that there are times when an expedited arbitration may be desirable, the parties agree that the following process may be used as a substitute for the formal Grievance Procedure outlined in Article 19 of the Collective Agreement. - (1) The process can only be used by mutual agreement between the parties who are signatory to this Collective Agreement.
+(UNIFOR and H.I.R.) - (2) The outcome will be binding on both parties. - (3) The cost will be shared equally by the parties. - (4) The procedure cannot be used should an application for a Settlement Officer, under Section 87 of the Labour Relations Code, have been made by either party. - (5) No legal counsel will be used by either party.
 The Union will use elected officers or Union representatives.
-H.I.R. will use employees of their Industrial Relations Office. - 6) The number of cases to be heard at any given time will not exceed three (3). - 7) The parties or their representatives will try to get an agreed statement of facts for presentation to the arbitrator. - 8) Wherever possible, the arbitrator will attempt to mediate a settlement between the parties. - 9) In such case that the arbitrator must write a decision, such decision shall be brief and to the point. - 10) An agreed schedule for the process will be arranged in advance based on a mutual assessment of the length of time needed to present each case. - 11) General rules of evidence will be waived except for the rule of "onus".

-12) The offices of the parties will be used for the process on an alternating basis.
+H.I.R. will use employees of their Industrial Relations Office. - (6) The number of cases to be heard at any given time will not exceed three(3). - (7) The parties or their representatives will try to get an agreed statement of facts for presentation to the arbitrator. - (8) Wherever possible, the arbitrator will attempt to mediate a settlement between the parties. - (9) In such case that the arbitrator must write a decision, such decision shall be brief and to the point. - (10) An agreed schedule for the process will be arranged in advance based on a mutual assessment of the length of time needed to present each case. - (11) General rules of evidence will be waived except for the rule of "onus". - (12) The offices of the parties will be used for the process on an alternating basis.

-13) Procedure Guidelines
+(13) Procedure Guidelines

-- The Opening Statement: This should basically set out the case from each party's perspective.
-The Arbitrator will aggressively seek, at this point, to define the issue and to determine what evidence is agreed to and what is not. - The Hearing: Sufficient witnesses should be called to ensure the "story" is properly told.
-Where it is an issue of credibility or conflicting evidence, the key individuals must testify. - iii) The Argument: As agreed, the parties will not cite legal precedents but may refer to Brown and Beatty, Palmer, etc. However, it is imperative that the relevant provisions of the Collective Agreement be canvassed by counsel to ensure that all relevant clauses are put before the Arbitrator. - iv) Mediation: Counsel must accept some responsibility at this stage to assist the Arbitrator in assessing the evidence before the Arbitrator.
-Specifically, if counsel can assist in assessing credibility and/or contradictory evidence, they should do so. - v) The Decision: If mediation fails, or is not appropriate, and if the decision can be rendered after a short deliberation, the Arbitrator will do so.
+- i.
+The Opening Statement: This should basically set out the case from each party's perspective.
+The Arbitrator will aggressively seek, at this point, to define the issue and to determine what evidence is agreed to and what is not. - ii.
+The Hearing: Sufficient witnesses should be called to ensure the "story" is properly told.
+Where it is an issue of credibility or conflicting evidence, the key individuals must testify. - iii.
+The Argument: As agreed, the parties will not cite legal precedents but may refer to Brown and Beatty, Palmer, etc. However, it is imperative that the relevant provisions of the Collective Agreement be canvassed by counsel to ensure that all relevant clauses are put before the Arbitrator. - iv.
+Mediation: Counsel must accept some responsibility at this stage to assist the Arbitrator in assessing the evidence before the Arbitrator.
+Specifically, if counsel can assist in assessing credibility and/or contradictory evidence, they should do so. - v.
+The Decision: If mediation fails, or is not appropriate, and if the decision can be rendered after a short deliberation, the Arbitrator will do so.
 By meeting first with counsel to explain the framework of the Arbitrator's decision, the parties are provided with an opportunity to influence the exact terms of resolution.
 Within the framework of settlement as outlined by the Arbitrator, the parties can work out exact terms which best suit the specifics of the case.
-Such an opportunity should not be wasted by continuing to argue the merits of the case. - (b) The parties agree to Mr. Blasina and Ms. J. Korbin as Arbitrators for this Collective Agreement.
+Such an opportunity should not be wasted by continuing to argue the merits of the case. - (b) i.
+The parties have agreed that for the term of this Agreement, they will mutually agree to the Fast Track Mediator/Arbitrator in each instance one is required. - ii.
+Should the parties fail to agree on the selection, then the assistance of the Labour Relations Board will be requested.